Picometer12/SDRatingsGit/ReadMe.md

 This is unfinished and cobbled together by someone who doesn't know what they're doing.
 Use at your own risk.
+It currently works well if generation parameters are left at default.
 I haven't done much data validation yet, so leave batch count and batch size at 1 and type things carefully.
+There's a lot I don't yet know about Python and how Automatic1111 and gradio work, and the resulting code is egregious, even by my standards.

 # Using SDRatings